Spartanburg is one of the most populated cities in South Carolina.

 Today, it's spread over a vast area, mainly focusing on the textile industry.

-As you check out the beautiful buildings that boast architecture from the 19th and early 20th centuries, you'll mostly find two- or three-story structures.
+Check out the beautiful buildings with architecture from the 19th and early 20th centuries.

 The material used in construction will remind you of the ancient Roman style.

-Moreover, they have also retained the original facades, so those of you who are architecture enthusiasts will certainly love visiting this place.
+Moreover, they have retained the original facades, so architecture enthusiasts will love this place.

-Some of the famous buildings that you should definitely have a look at include the Masonic Temple, the Cleveland Hotel, the Greenwood Building, and the Spartanburg Water Works Building.
+Some famous buildings that you should look at include the Masonic Temple, the Cleveland Hotel, the Greenwood Building, and the Spartanburg Water Works Building.